dpacassi/UltimateDrupalReference/README.md

 - [Devel](https://www.drupal.org/project/devel) - A suite of modules containing fun for module developers and themers.
 - [Environment Indicator](https://www.drupal.org/project/environment_indicator) - This module will help you to keep sane while working on your different environments by adding a configurable color bar to each one of your environments.
 - [Hacked!](https://www.drupal.org/project/hacked) - This module scans the currently installed Drupal, contributed modules and themes, re-downloads them and determines if they have been changed.
+- [Reverse Proxy Header](https://www.drupal.org/project/reverse_proxy_header) - This module is the simplest way to use the specific HTTP header name to determine the client IP.
 - [Stage File Proxy](https://www.drupal.org/project/stage_file_proxy) - Stage File Proxy saves you time and disk space by sending requests to your development environment's files directory to the production environment and making a copy of the production file in your development site.

 ### Forms